-Tables II and III show the number of times that the cache simulator was invoked for each program using each of the techniques for a 1K byte direct-mapped cache with a 16 byte line size.
+Table 2 shows the number of times that the cache simulator was invoked for each program using each of the techniques for a 1K byte direct-mapped cache with a 16 byte line size and periodic context switches.
 The hit ratio is given to indicate the percentage of references that are candidates for not being processed by the cache simulator.
 Note that the number of calls to the cache simulator using Technique A is the same as the number of instructions that were executed.
-The results using Technique B indicate that there were on average 2.77 instructions per basic block being executed.
-There was also on average 5.29 contiguous instructions being processed by the cache simulator using Technique C. Technique D, which requires no inter-procedural analysis, resulted in a substantial improvement over Technique C. This indicates that a large percentage of instructions executed in programs occur in loops with no calls.
+The results using Technique B indicate that there were on average 2.77 (i.e. 1 / .3612) instructions per basic block being executed.
+There was also on average 5.29 (i.e. 1 / .1892) contiguous instructions being processed by the cache simulator using Technique C. Technique D, which requires no inter-procedural analysis, resulted in a substantial improvement over Technique C. This indicates that a large percentage of instructions executed in programs occur in loops with no calls.
 Techniques E, F, and G appear to be more closely affected by the hit ratio.
 The results indicate that Technique F has a slight improvement over Technique E. Technique G, however, rarely resulted in fewer references being processed as compared to Technique F. It is interesting to note that using Techniques E, F, and G can occasionally result in more address references being processed by the cache simulator.
 This situation can occur when the loops that do fit in cache are also in the functions that fit in cache.
-Since each block in these functions are processed individually, then the blocks outside the loops in these functions would require more references to be processed by the cache simulator since the method used in Technique C is not applied.
+Since each block in these functions are processed by the cache simulator since the method used in Technique C is not applied.
+When no context switches were allowed, the number of calls to the cache simulator decreased slightly with Techniques B-G since the cache simulator never had to process instructions within a block individually.